jlobatop/GA-CFD-MO/README.md

 ## cylinder-mesh
 A simple blockMesh mesh of a cylinder to make some vortex shedding calculations.
 Different meshes have been made in order to prove mesh convergence and independence.
 The model followed is:

-** original: represents the original mesh
+* original: represents the original mesh

-** 2original: doubles the size of the original mesh (and so do for 4original) ** original2: halves the size of the original mesh (and so do for original4)
+* 2original: level 2 of refinement refired to the original mesh (and so do for 3original)

+* original2: reduces one level of refinement the mesh grid (and so do for original3)

 ## vortex-generation
 Once the basic flow over a cylinder has been simulated, the different values will be processes to avoid the vortex generation (or try to).
 In order to do that, a ParaView script has been made to export PlotOverLine data from all timesteps in a simulation (processed afterwards to avoid 200 files - i.e. timesteps - for each line and packaging them into two file).
 Furthermore, the data has been processes with Python, figuring out a way to avoid vortex sheding forming with active flow control.
 Inside the file there's a method to compute different wave parameters from some data.